Saving for retirement

 You can withdraw regular income from your pension pot.
 The money left in your pension will remain in an investment fund, so the value of your pension could grow or decrease over time.
 Each time you withdraw money, a quarter of it will be tax-free – you’ll pay income tax on the remainder.

 Alternatively, you can take all of your tax-free cash (25%) upfront, but any further withdrawals will be subject to income tax.
 You don’t have to take an income if you don’t want to.

 You can receive a guaranteed, regular income (also known as an annuity) for the rest of your life.
-A quarter of your pension pot will be tax-free, but you’ll pay income tax on the remainder.
+You can take a quarter of your pension pot tax-free, but you’ll pay income tax on the remainder.

 Depending on your needs, you can choose to access your retirement savings using a combination of the options above.
 You can do this over a set period of time or until you’ve used your entire pension pot.
 If you have more than one pension, you can use different options for each pot.
 Some pension providers can offer a combination of a guaranteed income for life with a flexible income.

 Your retirement choices will have a big impact on your future.
 We recommend speaking to a financial adviser before you decide on one of our pension products.
 Together, you can take a good look at your immediate goals and long-term expectations in retirement.
 As with all financial products, you should never feel rushed into making a decision.

 Get a tailored quote for this product from a financial adviser.
 To find one, visit Unbiased.